ckotas/3160-Group-Project-Fall-2020/README.md

 Customers will be able to give a rating from 0-10 for the restaurant and driver.

-Customer will be able to see the avergae rating for the resatuarnat and driver.
+Customer will be able to see the avergae rating for the restaurant and driver.

-Customer will be able to see the maximum rating for the resatuarnat and driver.
+Customer will be able to see the maximum rating for the restaurant and driver.

-Customer will be able to see the minimum rating for the resatuarna and driver.
+Customer will be able to see the minimum rating for the restaurant and driver.

 Administrators can see all reviews.